JamFox/docs.jamfox.dev/docs/content/travel/japan-guide.md

 - stay at a machiya
 - Uniqlo and thrift stores

+## First steps when arriving

+1. To left of where people wait for arriving travellers is 7-eleven ATM for cash.
+2. Get Suica card.
+3. Most people use Keikyu train to get to Tokyo.
+Cash or Suica only!
+Most people going to Tokyo will want to get on Shinagawa line.
+Shinagawa is a hub which connects multiple other lines.
+TICKETS ARE NEEDED TO ENTER **AND EXIT**!

 ## Manners, Dos, Donts

 - eating and drinking while walking